JimberSoftware/docs/advanced/logging/logging.md

 - **Debug Logs:** Special empty files that enable enhanced logging in the other log files when present.

 > [!WARNING]
 > The `debug.log` file itself does **not** contain logs.
-Instead, its presence triggers verbose logging across the client, server, and service logs to aid in troubleshooting.
+Instead, when present, it enables verbose logging across the client, server, and service layers to assist in diagnosing issues

 ---